iRNA-COSI/APAeval/execution_workflows/DaPars/README.md

 ### Parameters
 Parameters used to run the two steps of DaPars are specified in conf/modules.config file.
 Parameters relevant to the workflow itself are:
+- `run_identification` - set to true to obtain identification challenge output.
+Specifying any other value will throw an error.
+- `run_differential` - set to true to obtain differential challenge output.
+Specifying any other value will throw an error.
 - `mode` - whether to run to obtain identification ("identification") or differential ("differential") challenge output.
    Specifying any other value will throw an error.
 - `output_dir` - name of the folder that the final output files are going to be in, located under Dapars/results/dapars/